Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

 \section{Numerical Study}

-In this section, we conduct an extensive numerical study to first determine appropriate choices of basis functions and then evaluate the performance of the ADP approach compared to other benchmarks.
-In addition, we leverage the ADP in the absence of the optimal policy to examine the impact of ignoring shelf-life uncertainty and its dependence on order size and identify parameter regimes where ignoring them leads to costlier ordering decisions.
+In this section, we conduct an extensive numerical study to first determine appropriate choices of basis functions and then evaluate the performance of the ADP approach.
+In addition, we leverage the ADP in the absence of the optimal policy to examine the impact of ignoring shelf-life uncertainty and its dependence on order size and identify parameter regimes where ignoring them leads to costlier ordering decisions. \minorrevision{All code and data for the experiments can be found in the accompanying GitHub repository (\citealt{PLTADP}).}

-We evaluate the performance of the ADP approach for different values of $m \in \{3,5,8\}$.
-For longer shelf-life there is less expiry (unless supply is larger than demand which is not the case here) and so the problem becomes similar to one with infinite shelf-life (\citealt{sun2014quadratic}).
-For cases with $m=3$, we compare the ADP performance with the optimal policy.
-For cases with $m=5$, we cannot calculate the optimal policy and instead compare the ADP performance with the lower-bound described in Section \ref{subsec:lb}.
-For cases with $m=8$, the lower-bound is also computationally intractable and so instead we compare the ADP performance with that of the Myopic policy (obtained by approximately solving \eqref{greedy} after setting future costs of orders to zero).
-We also provide the ADP performance compared to the Myopic solution for cases with $m\in \{3, 5\}$ in Appendix \ref{app:sensdem}.